macfarlane-dev/nvchad/README.md

 Understanding the [Plugin Spec](https://github.com/folke/lazy.nvim) is essential to configuring plugins.

-* After cloning, sync plugin versions to lazy-lock.json with `:Lazy sync`
+* After cloning, restore plugin versions to lazy-lock.json with `:Lazy restore`
 * Use the `:Lazy` dashboard to install/update to latest versions/debug and more
 * Add, remove and configure plugins from the `lua/plugins` directory